EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Components.md

 ### Props and Slots

-Zero-ui uses props to handle logic and configure components.
+Zero-UI uses props to handle logic and configure components.
 Notably, components won't receive props to customize styling.
-To populate components, Zero-ui employs props instead of slots to prevent the creation of large components.
+To populate components, Zero-UI employs props instead of slots to prevent the creation of large components.
 However, slots are still utilized when dynamic child components are necessary.

 #### Type Prop